LucasDelfino92/morrowindsharp/readme.md

 ## Performance

-When installing this modlist, including the recommended shaders, my framerate ranges anywhere from 30fps (at worst, in the Grazelands) to 60fps (indoors), through 50fps outdoors.
+When installing this modlist, including the recommended shaders, my framerate sits at a stable 60fps, even in the worst performing areas in the game (commonly known to be Vivec city and the Grazelands).

 System | My Specs
 ------------ | -------------